 By the end of February 2013, Robin scheduled an appointment for March 4th and had an ultrasound.

 “The next day I was told to come in to discuss my results,” she explains.
-“I already figured out that the tests results were positive.”
+“I already figured out that the test results were positive.”

 And they were.

-“I was misdiagnosed by the first doctor so I went back in and was diagnosed in March and when they saw what an aggressive cancer it was they set me up for my double mastectomy immediately in April,” she says.
+“I was misdiagnosed by the first doctor so I went back in and was diagnosed in March and when they saw an aggressive cancer, they set me up for my double mastectomy immediately in April,” she says.

 She was just 50 at the time.